martindenion/dmway/README.md

 First, you must have Thingsboard platform running.

-If not, you can follow the Thingsboard installation guides : https://thingsboard.io/docs/guides/#AnchorIDInstallationGuides
+If not, you can follow the [Thingsboard installation guides](https://thingsboard.io/docs/guides/#AnchorIDInstallationGuides)

 #### Eclipse Mosquitto